Griselinia, Griseline: planting, pruning and care

 Can I grow Griselinia in the north?

-It's risky, we won't hide that from you.
+It's risky, we won't hide it from you.
 But it's possible.
-Griselinia can withstand punctate frosts down to -10°C. If protected from cold wind, planted in well-drained soil and in a south-facing position, for example near a wall, you may be able to keep your Griselinia for a few years.
-In addition, you can also grow it in a large pot and overwinter it in a frost-free shelter if the cold seems too severe in winter.
+Griselinia can withstand punctate frosts down to -10°C. If protected from cold wind in well-drained soil and facing south, near a wall for example, you can keep your Griselinia for a few years.
+You can also grow it in a large pot to move into a frost-free shelter if the cold seems too severe in winter.

 - Subscribe!